 There’s also a lot of mixed reviews about how much milk some moms are getting from the Medela Freestyle.

-Below are some personal pumping sessions from moms, to give you an idea of how Medela Freestyle Flex’s suction performance:
+Below are some examples of pumping sessions from real moms (from online forums), to give you an idea of how Medela Freestyle Flex‘s suction performance:

 - Pumping 3-4 times a day, 30min each, level 4 at the beginning and then changing slowly to 6.
 Gets at least 200ml a day.